bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

     * do any impersonation
     * manage fine granularity with access rights
-    * share data with other application using BIMData
+    * share data with other applications using BIMData

 When use a user impersonation?